European Robotic Arm: ERA validation operations and deployment

 On June 22, 2022, an attempt to connect to the BTL-3 grapple fixture was successful and perform the base command and control was changed to ERA EE1 from EE2 on BTL-2 fixtures.

-During this stage in upcoming EVA's cameras will be installed an astronaut will install the cameras on the wrist and elbow joint of the ERA.
-Following the completion of the EVA's needed on the ERA, joint tests will be carried out, followed by multiple joint tests.
-Following the completion of these tests, the ERA will be relocated by grappling base points on the surface of the ISS and will be checked by being commanded to grapple and relocate the Portable Work Platform.
-The portable work platform launched with spare elbow joint on MRM-1 in 2010 can attach to the end of the ERA to allow cosmonauts to ride on the end of the arm during spacewalks.
-Upon completion the ERA will be placed in hibernation mode.
+During this stage, EVA cameras were installed by an astronaut, which are located on the wrist and elbow joint of the ERA.
+Following the completion of the EVAs needed on the ERA, joint tests were carried out, followed by multiple joint tests.
+Following the completion of these tests, the ERA was relocated by grappling base points on the surface of the ISS and was checked by being commanded to grapple and relocate the Portable Work Platform.
+The portable work platform launched with the spare elbow joint on MRM-1 in 2010 can attach to the end of the ERA to allow cosmonauts to ride on the end of the arm during spacewalks.
+Upon completion the ERA was placed in hibernation mode.

-The third stage will be the brakes run-in, thermal validation and imaging quality checks.
-This will have the brakes run-in so that they will function correctly to manipulate heavy payloads.
-As well thermal parameters will be monitored inside the ERA at different points.
-Finally the ERA cameras will be evaluated under different lighting conditions, and include the accuracy in proximity targeting by the end effector cameras as well as image quality.
+The third stage was the brakes run-in, thermal validation and imaging quality checks.
+This had the brakes run-in so that they function correctly to manipulate heavy payloads.
+As well thermal parameters were monitored inside the ERA at different points.
+Finally the ERA cameras were evaluated under different lighting conditions, and included the accuracy in proximity targeting by the end effector cameras as well as image quality.

 The final two stages of preparation of the ERA for full operation was checking its motion performance as well the procession of data on the ground.
 After completion of all five stages of the In-Orbit Validation to a satisfactory level, the ERA validation ended, and the ERA system was considered ready for operational use.